List of Maid Sama! characters: Takumi Usui

 At Misaki's insistence, Usui reveals that he is an illegitimate child.
 His mother, a Japanese-English woman from the wealthy Walker family, had an affair with an unknown Japanese man (later revealed to be a butler of the Walker family); his mother died in childbirth.
 To conceal his origins, his maternal English grandfather sent Usui to live with his mother's Japanese grandmother's family, resulting in little contact with his older half-brother.
 Adopted by his mother's cousin, Usui's education was primarily through tutors, partially explaining his academic excellence (as shown when he checkmates the vice president of the Miyabigaoka high school chess club in very few moves).
 However, he became bored of the isolation and randomly selected a standard high school to attend; after enrolling in Seika High, he moved into a high-rise condo where he lives alone.
 During his first year at Seika, he quickly became popular among the girls, but not being interested in them, he systematically rejected them whenever they confessed to him, thus earning Misaki's resentment of him.
 All the boys within the school, even his classmates respect and look up to him (hence being automatically intimidated when facing him as an opponent) and refer/call him "Usui-san"; "-san" being a Japanese honorific showing light sense of respect.

-In chapter 32, Usui confesses to Misaki during the school's firework festival and they share a kiss, though the relationship does not become formalized until Misaki herself confesses her love to him in chapter 57.
+Usui confesses to Misaki during the school's firework festival and they share a kiss, though the relationship does not become formalized until Misaki herself confesses her love to him.
 He is forced to transfer to Miyabigaoka High School for his third year of high school, though he still makes an effort to go out of his way to see Misaki every day.
 When in England, Usui texts Misaki every day and continues to tease her, such as by asking for the color of her underwear, until his brother takes his phone away.
 The event triggers Misaki's deal with Tora Igarashi so she could go to England and meet with Usui, while Usui himself struggles in his confinement by his brother and maternal grandfather, the latter of whom still disowns him for being an illegitimate child and learns more about his parents.
 He eventually reunites with Misaki and reveals their relationship in front of the nobility.
 Usui is allowed to head back to Japan only if he agrees to keep his relations with the Walker family.
-Despite never attaining his grandfather's approval (which is explained as him being just a stubborn old man), in chapter 85, Usui is wed to Misaki in the Walker family's castle's church and has become a doctor for his family (to be able to cure/improve his brother's and grandfather's health; also being called a genius doctor who created a medicine).
+Despite never attaining his grandfather's approval (which is explained as him being just a stubborn old man), Usui is wed to Misaki in the Walker family's castle's church and has become a doctor for his family (to be able to cure/improve his brother's and grandfather's health; also being called a genius doctor who created a medicine).